RVIRUS0817/dev_vuls/README.md

 ![vuls_banner__2](https://user-images.githubusercontent.com/5633085/44946049-49397b80-ae2f-11e8-83a1-80c81dd708a8.png)

-Vuls is a local development docker.
+dev_vuls is a local development environment.

-I build it with the following my blog.
+## important point

+· Person who wants to contribute
+Be sure to refer to the following Deploy container.
+(Because file is mounted)

+· Person who wants to touch Vuls itself
+Please look at the following When docker run and execute it.

 ## Environment
 ・docker-compose version 1.22.0, build f46880f